entelecheia/ekorpkit-config/docs/usecases/esg_topics/anlalyst.md

 - This is an effect that S includes the Corporate Social Responsibility (CSR) issues.
 - Though the Environmental topic takes the smallest share, its variability is the biggest.
 - Recently, the proportion of the Environmental topic has been increasing.
-- Comparing the topic weights by the sectors shows sizable variations among the sectors.
+- Comparing the topic weights by the sectors shows sizable variations among them.

 ![](figs/analyst_topic_weights_sectors.png)